GibinMGeorge/Readme-Generator/README.md

 # ReadME Generator

 ## Description
-This will generate a readme for the project
+Used to generate a readme file for any project.
+This allows a user to enter Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and any Questions related with the project.

 ## Table of Contents
 - [Installation](#installation)